 Managing anxiety is a part of life for too many people.
 In this interview, I talk about how we should be focusing on connection and not control.
 In light of the pandemic, this is more important than ever.

 Ticker News recently interviewed me, where I had the chance to tell the world that the way to peace and happiness, and a life free from anxiety, is through connection, not control.

 Watch the interview:

 We all experience anxiety at some point in our lives.
 It can be debilitating and make life feel like an unending cycle of worrying about what happens next, but there is hope for those who want more than to just manage anxiety and get control over their feelings: connection with yourself will help break this pattern.

 The pandemic has made us realize how important it really is to not try to control your emotions – emotions are a healthy part of life, and they need nurturing too.

 We live in an age where anxiety has become normal.

 The demands of life are ever increasing and the speed at which it moves is almost too fast for us to handle.

 Do you feel like you’re living on edge and it’s getting harder and harder to manage anxiety?

 Do you feel overwhelmed, stressed, fearful or just uncomfortable most of the time?
+Do flu-like symptoms seem to come and go without a reason?
 If so, it could be that you’re suffering from anxiety and the good news is, help is available.